Reviews of True History (ca. 175 CE) and related work

-Lucian’s moral judgement, like the work itself, instead concerns honesty above all else.
-On his version of the Fortunate Isles, everyone condemns Socrates for his hypocritical denial of being a pederast, whereas Achilles is “held to be the best man” because he couples “openly in the eyes of all men, both with females and male kind, and no man holds it for any dishonesty”.
-As is to be expected, Lucian’s judgement is fluid and Socrates evidently redeems himself in battle against a band of anthiheroes.
+Lucian’s moral judgement, like the work itself, concerns honesty above all else.
+On his version of the Fortunate Isles, everyone condemns Socrates for his hypocritical denial—as in the Republic—of being a pederast, whereas Achilles is “held to be the best man” because he couples “openly in the eyes of all men, both with females and male kind, and no man holds it for any dishonesty”.
+As is to be expected, Lucian’s judgement is fluid and Socrates evidently redeems himself in battle against a band of antiheroes.
 He is rewarded with a garden for philosophical debate, which he gives the name Necracademia, “the academe of death”.

 I like this picture of Socrates and the other old heroes, preserved in Lucian’s appropriately irreverent language, late in the reign of Marcus Aurelius.
 Aurelius was the last of Machiavelli’s so-called “Five Good Emperors”, the last effective rulers of the Roman Empire before it went into terminal political recession.
 The True History, though it is far from true, is a snapshot of classical antiquity smiling at us forever from its oppressive and decadent height.
 Lucian, already old, aware of his mortality and being a cheeky bastard, could not resist climbing into the frame and reserving his own place on the Fortunate Isles: